kiwipower/nutkin/README.md

 expect("Old Brown").not.toBe(aSquirrel())
 ```

-Note that all matchers can be used with the .not prefix with no extra work (apart from possibly customising the failure message).
+Note that all matchers will work with the .not prefix for free, apart from possibly customising the failure message.